jeff1evesque/machine-learning/README.md

 ###Programmatic Interface

-The programmatic interface, is a set of API, which allow users to implement the following sessions:
+The programmatic interface, or set of API, allow users to implement the following sessions:

 - `data_new`: store a dataset as a new dataset instance, within the implemented sql database.
 - `data_append`: append an additional dataset, to an existing dataset representation, within the implemented sql database.